ampproject/amphtml/spec/auto-lightbox.md

 elements and automatically makes them clickable in order to open an [`amp-lightbox-gallery`](https://amp.dev/documentation/components/amp-lightbox-gallery) for enhanced user experience that includes panning and pinch-to-zoom.

-Please note that this treatment is only applied on documents loaded from `http://*.cdn.ampproject.org`, effectively only for those that come from Google Search results.
+Documents that explicitly use `amp-lightbox-gallery` are excluded from this treatment.

-Documents also need to contain either of the following:
+Otherwise, it's applied only on documents that contain either of the following:

 - an [OpenGraph](http://ogp.me/) `<meta property="og:type" content="article">` tag
 - or a `@type` field declared in [JSON+LD schema](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/discovery#use-schema.org-for-most-search-engines)